theturtle32/AS3WebSocket/README.md

 Features
 --------
-- Based on -10 draft of the WebSocket protocol
+- Based on the rfc6455 standard WebSocket protocol
 - wss:// TLS support w/ hurlant as3crypto library
   - Learn more here: [as3crypto on Google Code](http://code.google.com/p/as3crypto/)
 - Can send and receive fragmented messages